slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 - Avoid low-leverage habits: news (unnecessary stress and negative bias), pointless notifications, social media (use it for output, not entertainment; other people’s stories are more interesting when you don’t know what’s going on), smartphones (should not be the first thing you see in the morning or the last thing at night), owning a TV, overworking, unhealthy relationships, judgment, micromanagement, perfectionism, virtue signaling.
 - Cultivate high-leverage habits: develop useful skills, exercise, rest, meditate, travel, read, journal, enjoy music, create, network, make friends, spend time outdoors with friends and family, indulge in massages, practice gratitude, forgive, prioritize self-awareness, plan, eat mindfully, focus, do less, prioritize sleep and naps, smile, and embrace colors.
 - Small steps are more likely to lead to success.
 For example, if you find resistance to meditating for 15 minutes, try starting with just five minutes.
+- Reward yourself to reinforce new habits and get accountable by making an agreement with someone that includes financial penalties for habits that are bad for you.
 - Anticipate obstacles to new habits.
-- Get accountable by making an agreement with someone that includes financial penalties for habits that are bad for you.
-- Reward yourself to reinforce new habits.
-- Pay attention, correct your course and don’t judge.
+Pay attention, correct your course and don’t judge.
 Don’t strive for perfection.
 Having a few vices makes life more interesting.